 Skip to main content

-Estimate your take-home pay in Minnesota for 2026.
-The state levies income tax with a top rate of 9.85% (5.35% to 9.85% across 4 brackets).
+Estimate your take-home pay in Minnesota.
+The state levies a graduated income tax that tops out at 9.85% (5.35% to 9.85% across 4 brackets).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Minnesota Tax Snapshot